hashicorp/terraform-website/content/source/docs/enterprise/admin/logging.html.md

 }
 ```

-If you have a requirement to split audit logs from application logs, it is
+If you have a requirement to split audit logs from application logs, we
-recommended to forward all Terraform Enterprise logs to a log aggregation
+recommend forwarding all Terraform Enterprise logs to a log aggregation system,
-system, filter the audit logs based on the `[Audit Log]` string, and forward
+filtering the audit logs based on the `[Audit Log]` string, and forwarding just
-just the audit logs to the desired destination.
+the audit logs to the desired destination.